How AI Highlights the Vital Role of Human Connections in Agencies

 FAQs

-The four fundamentals are: ask questions, talk less and listen more, find common ground, and smile and be less serious when appropriate.
-The piece emphasizes that human connection and active listening drive client relationships, while AI cannot yet fulfill this role.
+The article highlights four fundamentals: ask questions, talk less and listen more, find common ground, and smile or be less serious when appropriate.
+These practices help agencies build trust and show clients they are being heard and valued.

 Comments